Advertising vs. Marketing

 While there are many overlaps between advertising and marketing majors, marketing covers a broader range of topics, while advertising is a more specific subset of marketing.
 Let's review the types of coursework, concentrations, and post-graduate options that distinguish an advertising major from a marketing major.

 Advertising is the act of getting the word out to consumers about a product or service.
-Marketing is the larger process of successfully selling products or services to the consumer from start to finish.
-Marketing may begin as early as the research and development stage and involves market research, product development, pricing, sales strategies, distribution, advertising and public relations.
-Advertising, therefore, is only one part of the marketing process.
+Marketing is the larger process of selling products or services to the consumer from start to finish.
+Marketing may begin as early as the research and development stage and involves market research, product development, pricing, sales strategies, distribution, advertising, and public relations (PR).
+Advertising is only one specific stage of the marketing process.

 A Bachelor of Business Administration or Bachelor of Science in Marketing is most commonly offered for those who wish to major in the field of marketing.
 Many programs encourage (or require) students to participate in a hands-on marketing internship.
-The programs include classes in the following:
+Marketing programs often include classes in the following: